Bed Bug Chemicals That Still Work in 2024

 Bed Bug Chemical Types…

 Bed bugs can go into a dormant like state where they literally just sit still and slow their metabolism to a crawl.
 Some bed bugs can go into this dormant state for over 1 year depending on the conditions in the environment.
 They can do all this without even eating 1 time during the dormant state.
 Females will continue to lay eggs during this period as well.
-Female bed bugs only have to mate with a male once in their lifetime to be able to lay eggs for the rest of her life.
-This does not stop bed bugs from breeding like rabbits though.
+Female bed bugs only have to mate with a male once in order to be able to lay eggs for up to 6-8 weeks after mating just once.
+This does not stop bed bugs from breeding like rabbits with any bed bug that has fully engorged themselves with your blood, though.
 Males will mate with other males accidentally in their hurry to procreate so often.

 Bed Bug Chemical Resistance…